 This strategy will certainly not work in a lot of ETFs like USO, DBC, and UUP for example.
 They are not mean-reverting.
 I also excluded all “ultra” (geared) and short ETFs.

 This is the equity curve for the whole strategy:

-I have allocated one part of my portfolio for this trategy.
-It will maximum have 3 positions at any time. that means I have to pick ETFs randomly on days there are many potential fills.
+I have allocated one part of my portfolio for this strategy.
+It will maximum have 3 positions at any time.
+That means I have to pick ETFs randomly on days there are many potential fills.

 If you would like to have the Amibroker and Tradestation code for this strategy plus 70+ other free trading strategies published on this website, please click on this link:

 Explanation of the SPY ETF and its characteristics

 The SPY ETF (Symbol: SPY), also known as the SPDR S&P 500 ETF, is an exchange-traded fund that tracks the performance of the S&P 500 Index, a widely recognized benchmark for the U.S. stock market.
 Launched in 1993, SPY was one of the first ETFs in the market and remains one of the most popular and widely traded ETFs in the world.

 One of the key characteristics of SPY is its diversification, as it holds a portfolio of 500 large-cap U.S. stocks across various sectors, including technology, finance, healthcare, and energy.
 This diversification helps to reduce the overall risk of the portfolio and provides exposure to a wide range of economic sectors.

 In terms of performance, SPY has been one of the top-performing ETFs in the market over the long-term, with a history of strong returns.
 Since its inception, SPY has delivered an average annual return of approximately 9%, which is comparable to the S&P 500 Index.
 It has also been relatively stable, with low volatility compared to other ETFs and individual stocks.